 Smart money has spent a prolonged time in the congestion area.
 They have established actual trading interests within that price range.
 Hence, earlier market congestion areas are reliable support and resistance zones

 You can also derive support and resistance from the moving average.
 They work best in trending markets.

 Fibonacci retracement is a popular method for projecting support and resistance.
 We can mark out retracement levels easily.
 Hence Identify major market swings and focus on the retracement of the move by a Fibonacci ratio.
 Generally Fibonacci ratios include 23.6%, 38.2%, 50%, 61.8% and 100%.

 FLIPPING OF SUPPORT/RESISTANCE

 Flipping act as both support and resistance.
 Support turned into resistance or resistance turned into support.
-When price breaks through a resistance level, it shows a shift of power from sellers to buyers.
+When the price breaks through a resistance level, it shows a shift of power from sellers to buyers.
 The resistance level then becomes support.